-Breakfast Pizza With Sunny-Side Up Eggs, Spinach, and Bacon
+Breakfast Pizza With Sunny-Side Up Eggs, Kale, and Bacon

 Does "breakfast pizza" bring back memories of your college days?